gautamtata/speeding-uber/README.md

 ## Uber-speeds
-It's a visualization of Uber drivers who are speeding around school zones in London.
+A map visualization which shows which represents Uber driver's who are speeding around school zones.

 ## Motivation
 Cities like London, San Francisc and New York have been overrun with Uber and Lyft drivers who are a major cause in the traffic problems the city faces.
 Since Uber has become a lot more lucrative and there is often more than 1 driver per customer which makes it extremely competitive.
 Drivers for their own interest have to get to spots where is there is a surge in demand or they risk losing out on money.
 This visualization shows which areas driver tend to speed the most and how it correlates with school locations.